ledgerz/berlinblockchainweek/BBWW/coordination.md

 Help needed:

-• Each meetup organizer needs to give us the link to their Eventbrite meetup signup for that event and we need to collect these (wp11)
+• Each meetup organizer needs to give us the link to their Eventbrite meetup signup for that event and we need to collect these (wp8)

-• Basic design (wp12)
+• Basic design (see wp3)

 #### Privacy policy / Imprint

-Scope: Out of legal constraints we need to add that, here we also need to mention a person or an entity. (wp13)
+Scope: Out of legal constraints we need to add that, here we also need to mention a person or an entity. (see wp1)

 Help needed:

-• Content
+• Content (see wp2)

 • Decision about who will be mentioned there, ideally it will be an association later that represents the Berlin Blockchain Week due to the time we should start like that.